 - “How to Keep Thyme Alive and Growing Year After Year”: This perennial herb is pretty darn hardy, but you can help it along by providing the right growing conditions and choosing the right plants for your region.
 Thyme is happy outdoors or in containers on a sunny windowsill, and it’s quite decorative, as well, with some varieties spilling over a window box or producing tiny purple or white flowers.

-And then there are the recipes you’ll find in the three collections—here are three of my favorites that are tasty, unique, and easy to make:
+And then there are the recipes you’ll find in the three gardening guides—here are three of my favorites that are tasty, unique, and easy to make:

 - Roasted Stuffed Acorn Squash—Stuffed acorn squash is a classic for a reason.
 You can make so many variations on this, and with delicious acorn squash as the base, you’re off to an excellent start.